 These wooden work boat’s designs had been honed and improved over time from vessels developed in the old world and made their way to our shores from Europe, particularly Scandinavia and the British Isles.

-Heritage Boat Works, a group of dedicated boat-building volunteers at the St. Augustine Lighthouse & Maritime Museum, have resurrected one such vessel.
-The 1760 era British “Yawl” was the 18th century’s workhorse of the British Royal Navy.
+Heritage Boatworks, a Nation’s Oldest Port® program made up of a group of dedicated boat-building volunteers at the St. Augustine Lighthouse & Maritime Museum, have resurrected one such vessel.
+The 1760 era British “Yawl” was the 18th-century workhorse of the British Royal Navy.
 They were sturdy boats generally between 16 and 18 feet in length and, early on, were considered “clinker-built,” meaning that the vessel’s hull planks overlapped at the edges.
 Also called lapstrake planking, this technique was developed in Scandinavia.
 The Norwegian “Yole” was a small, sturdy fishing vessel sold in kits to the Irish and assembled by the Norwegian boat builders on arrival.
 The Norwegian design soon populated the Islands of Scotland and Britain in the 16th and 17th Centuries.

 Photo Above Left: 19th Century Norwegian Yoles off the coast of Scotland; and Photo Above Right: Clinker vs. Carvel planking.

 The English then took the design and made changes to improve cargo capacity.
 They replaced the sharp stern with a broader transom and made the bow blunter, increasing the number of rowers and goods that the vessel could transport.
 The word “Yole” morphed eventually into “Yawl,” and the lapstrake planking was replaced with an in-line method called “carvel planking.”
 They could be fitted with a mast and sail (as could the Yole), and sailors began to refer to their Yawls as “Jolly Boats” or merely a “Ship’s Boat.”